Rome – the capital of Italy is filled with countless places to see that can leave anyone feeling overwhelmed as they will be spoilt with choices.

 St. Peter’s Basilica on the other hand is home to Pieta – a work of art by Michelangelo.
-It is also home to the art by Bernini and several other renowned artists of that time.
+It is also home to the art of Bernini and several other renowned artists of that time.

 One should also see Sistine Chapel as it has a frescoed ceiling which is considered to be one of Michelangelo’s best and world-renowned works.

 Other best places of interest in Vatican City are –

 - The Borgia Apartments

 - The Museum of Secular Art